 This is a common way for diagnosing the stress fracture.
 In the hop test, the patient is instructed to hop on one leg to see if this action causes severe localized pain.
 Patients with medial tibial stress syndrome, however, may also test positive using this method.

 Tuning Fork Method

 Another common method is placing a tuning fork at the site to produce localized pain.

 For the two methods above, recent literature provides little supporting evidence as to their accuracy.

 Plain radiography imaging should be the first consideration for imaging in a suspected case of a stress fracture.
 Radiography is usually negative when initially done, but is likely to become positive once time passes.
-Therefore, if the diagnosis is not urgent, if the first radiography is negative, a second radiography should be done two to three weeks later.
+Therefore, if the diagnosis is not urgent, if the first radiography is negative, the second radiography should be done two to three weeks later.

 This was previously the confirmation test for stress fractures in most studies because of its high sensitivity.
-It exposes the patient to low levels of radiation, however, and may produce a false negative if there is an infection or tumor present.
+It exposes the patient to low levels of radiation, however, and may produce a false negative if there is an infection or tumour present.

 Magnetic Resonance Imaging (MRI)

 MRI is now the confirmation test used for most studies.
 It provides equal sensitivity as the scintigraphy, but higher specificity thereby eliminating the issue of false positives.
 Experts state that MRI can be considered if plain radiography is negative.
 It may also be useful in early detection of stress damage before a stress fracture happens.
 MRI, however, carries the highest price for imaging which is its main downfall.